 To chase that target, Bezos has already committed $6.5bn of investments, including a $1 billion pledge in January to help small businesses in the country.

-Ambani too has been making aggressive headway into India’s vast e-commerce space lately, which is currently dominated by Amazon and Walmart-owned Flipkart, that too pumped in huge investments of $17.2 billion last year.
+Ambani too has been making aggressive headway into India’s vast e-commerce space lately, which is currently dominated by Amazon and Walmart-owned Flipkart, which also made huge investments of $17.2 billion last year.

 In August, the retail subsidiary of Reliance Industries, which also owns India’s largest offline retail chain, acquired the retail, wholesale, logistics and warehousing business of Future Group, the second-biggest bricks-and-mortar retailer.